 You should use Maple to do the actual computations.
-While it would make for a more readable paper to intersperse your Maple calculations along with your exposition, you may write your exposition first and append the Maple at the back.
+While it would make for a more readable paper to intersperse your Maple calculations along with your exposition, you may write your exposition separately and append the Maple worksheet.
 However, do not include false starts, mistakes, or irrelevant calculations in your finished product.
 Pay attention to spelling, grammar, and sentence structure.
-The expository part of this project counts as much as the actual calculations, and should not be ignored.
+The expository part of this project counts as much as the actual calculations, and you should give it a lot of attention.